-You’re nearing the end of your high school career.
-Maybe you’ve loved these past few years, or maybe you can’t wait to get to college.
-Maybe you’ve dabbled in playwriting under the wing of your favorite literature teacher, or maybe you’ve starred in every spring musical since freshman year.
-Maybe you’ve loved acting in your friend’s DIY films, or maybe you’ve counted down the days to summer vacation when you got to attend performing arts camp.
+You’re nearing the end of your high school career and now you’re looking ahead to college.
+Maybe you’ve dabbled in playwriting under the wing of your favorite English teacher, or maybe you’ve starred in every spring musical since freshman year.
+Maybe you’ve acted in your friend’s DIY films, or maybe you’ve counted down the days to summer vacation when you got to attend performing arts camp.

 - Will I also need an MFA?

 - What if I decide I don’t want a BFA?

 - Can I go abroad?

 - What’s the difference between a conservatory and a traditional college with an acting school?

 - Can I get financial aid or scholarships for acting school?